d-ries/linux-essentials/09_usersandpermissions/01_course.md

 A last thing we need to look at are the default permissions.
 What permissions are applied when you create new files and folders?

 The maximum permissions for new files is 666, so -rw-rw-rw-.
 New files are never created with execute permissions.
 This is enforced by the kernel.
-It is ofcourse possible to add the execute bit after file creation using `chmod`, but it always requires a conscious decission for security reasons.
+It is of course possible to add the execute bit after file creation using `chmod`, but it always requires a conscious decission for security reasons.
 Folders don't have this limitation as a folder without an execute bit set is quite useless.

 ```bash
 student@linux-ess:~/course$ touch file